galacticcouncil/hydration-docs/docs/collator_setup.md

 sudo systemctl start hydradx-collator.service
 ```

-And voilà !
-Your node should be up and running now.
+Your node should now be up and running.
 Make sure your `hydra` user has the necessary permissions to access your `base-path` and key file.

 If you need to troubleshoot your running service, you can use the `journalctl` command with the `-f` option for tailing: